The Wonderful 101: Remastered

 Within hours, the campaign had surpassed its goals for all three versions.
 The campaign concluded with over US$2.25 million raised, achieving several of the stretch goals that included a separate 2D side-scrolling game based on the adventures of Luka.
 A celebratory Twitch stream held by PlatinumGames at the Kickstarter's conclusion brought in additional donations that allowed a last stretch goal, orchestral arrangements of two of the game's songs, to be made as well.
-Remastered was released digitally in North America on May 19, 2020, in Europe on May 22, 2020, and in Japan on June 11, 2020.
-Additional downloadable content for Remastered has been released, including a free time attack mode released on June 15, 2021, and "The Prince Vorkken" DLC on August 28, 2021, which allows players to control Prince Vorkken as the main character and temporarily summon enemies using "Enemy Morphs" in place of the usual "Unite Morph" abilities.
+Remastered was released digitally in North America on May 19, 2020, in Europe on May 22, and in Japan on June 11.
+Additional downloadable content for Remastered has been released in 2021, including a free time attack mode released on June 15, and "The Prince Vorkken" DLC on August 28, which allows players to control Prince Vorkken as the main character and temporarily summon enemies using "Enemy Morphs" in place of the usual "Unite Morph" abilities.
+A free side-scrolling DLC, The Wonderful One: After School Hero, was split into two parts, with Part 1 releasing on May 19, 2023, and Part 2 releasing a week later on May 26.
+A standalone version of the DLC was released one month later on June 21.

 While the game was successful in its funding goals, it is noted that there were some issues regarding the delivery of additional rewards to backers, such as art books, custom controllers and more.
 Furthermore, the delivery of the physical edition was postponed for a while and the codes for the Switch version were delivered with irregularities.